 Haigazian University degrees are issued only once when a student graduates.
-Under no circumstances will a second original degree be issued.
-A duplicate copy of the original degree may be issued upon the request of the student and after presentation of proof that the degree has been lost.
+A duplicate copy of the original degree may be issued upon the request of the student and after presentation of proof that the degree has been lost or perished.
 The form "Application for Duplicate Degree" should be filled and presented to the Registrar's Office.
-The issued Duplicate Degree can be delivered only to the student.
+The issued Duplicate Degree can be delivered only to the student at the end of the semester in which it has been requested.